 What do you do now?

-Lucky for you, an exact copy of this blog happened to appear in your car, in printed form, with all the instructions on how to change a flat.
+Lucky for you, a physical copy of this blog happened to appear in your car with all the instructions on how to change a flat.
 Crazy right?
 Let’s get started.

-Locate the car jack, spare tire, and lug wrench.
+Locate the car jack, spare tire, and lug or torque wrench.
 Most of the time, all those things can be found in the same place.
 That place is typically the trunk or underside of the car.
-If it’s in the trunk, then then just take the tire, wrench, and jack.
+If it’s in the trunk, then then simply haul out the tire, wrench, and jack.

 If the tire is under the car, the release for the spare is usually in the trunk, underneath the carpet/flooring.
 Usually you have to use the lug wrench to release it either way.

-Now, begin to jack the car up.
-There is a little trick to this, after all you can’t place the jack under the bumper and expect the car to lift up.
-In fact, there are actually sever jack points on every car.
+Position the jack to begin using.
+There is a little trick to this though, after all you can’t place the jack under the bumper and expect the car to lift up.
+In fact, there are actually several jack points on every car that allow you to use a jack without damaging your vehicle.
 Where they are on your car will be listed in the owner’s manual.
 Begin lifting the car using the jack.

 Once the car is up, finish taking off the nuts.
 DO NOT LOSE THEM!!!
 Take the tire off and set it aside.
 Lift the spare tire into the space where the flat one was, making sure it is pushed in as far as it can go.

 Use the nuts you saved and screw the spare tire into place.
-Use the lug wrench to make sure they are nice and tight.
+Use the lug wrench, tighten every other lug nut until they all are tight (assuming there are only 5 lug nuts).
+If you have more or less, just make sure you aren’t tightening them one next to the other.
 Now take the flat and put it in the trunk or back.
 It might also be possible to put it where the spare was if you have a full size spare.